mfisher5/504_BiodivSB/README.md

 ---

+#### Additional Notes

-We also calculated the following indices for the fish and invertebrate communities, but ultimately did not use them in our linear models.
+We also calculated the following indices for the fish and invertebrate communities from the raw survey data, but ultimately did not use them in our linear models.

 Fish / Invertebrate Species Richness: The number of different fish species present, by transect (replicate) and site.
 Calculated as: Richness = number of species / sqrt(number of individuals)